m4ttsch/omscs-notes-notes/operating-systems/virtualization.md

 One of the first things that was fixed was to close the holes with the 17 non-virtualizable hardware instructions so that they will cause a trap and pass control over to the hypervisor in privileged mode.

 Also, the new protection mode was introduced.
-Now, there was a “root” and “non-root” mode (also known as “host” and “guest”, respectively).
+Now, there was a "root" and "non-root" mode (also known as "host" and "guest", respectively).

 Support was added for the hardware processor to interpret the state of the virtual processors (or vCPUs).
 This information is captured in a VM control block.
-The hardware understands how to “walk” this data structure, and can specify whether or not a system call should trap.
+The hardware understands how to "walk" this data structure, and can specify whether or not a system call should trap.

 Once hardware was able to detect the presence of different VMs, the next step was to tag the memory structures used by the hypervisor with the different VM identifiers.